Philosophical Library – 1965

 I also have a copy of the Dictionary of Satanism by Wade Baskin that was published by the same company.
 I might review that if I manage to forgive Baskin.

-(October 2016 update: The mystery over this publication and its mysterious has now been solved.
+(October 2016 update: The mystery over this publication and its mysterious companion has now been solved.
 Dictionary of Demonology is word-for-word the same book as the Dictionary of Witchcraft.
 Click here for full details.)